Tie Russian Arctic Convoy Tartan.

 Grey is for the sea and the sky, for the allied battleships and for the ever-threatening enemy U-Boats.
 Black is for line upon line of the Luftwaffe bombers and their devastating cargoes whilst silver, is the most chilling sight of all – the bubbles in the wake of an oncoming torpedo.

-Brightening the hopes of many thousands of those Arctic mariners however, was the Red Ensign of the escorting Royal Naval vessels and red too, was in those merchantmen’s own flag – the Red Duster – and that of the Soviet Union, their final destination.
+However, brightening the hopes of many thousands of those Arctic mariners were the White Ensigns of the escorting Royal Naval vessels and the Red Ensigns of the Merchant Navey vessels and that of the Soviet Union, their final destination.

 To heighten the dramatic effect, the ‘silver’ line for the torpedo bubbles only appears in the vertical pattern of the tartan, so that it’s ‘coming straight for’ the viewer!"